NVIDIA/NeMo/nemo/collections/common/recipe_structure/parameter_map.md

 - This page shows the hierarchy of modules with their respective parameters as used in pre-training and fine-tuning experiments.
   - Example recipe for llama3_8b- https://github.com/NVIDIA/NeMo/blob/main/nemo/collections/llm/recipes/llama3_8b.py
 - The list below is not a complete list of parameters.
 But, it shows the parameters commonly used across various models.
+  - The values are defaults as defined in the base class for the modules.
 - TransformerConfig and ModelParallelConfig defintions (used in recipe -> model -> config -> GPTConfig) can be found here-
   -  https://github.com/NVIDIA/Megatron-LM/blob/main/megatron/core/transformer/transformer_config.py
   -  https://github.com/NVIDIA/Megatron-LM/blob/main/megatron/core/model_parallel_config.py